-There are two security settings on the Database Options page that can be confusing.
+There are some security settings on the Database Options page that can be confusing.
 Hopefully this post will clear that up.
 They are:

 - Can See Submission data